Here’s what the Fed interest rate hike means for you

 For those who don’t qualify for low-rate credit cards because of weak credit scores, the higher interest rates are already affecting their balances.

 For those who have home equity lines of credit or other variable-interest debt, rates will increase by roughly the same amount as the Fed hike, usually within one or two billing cycles.
-That’s because those rates are based in part on banks’ prime rate, which follow the Fed’s.
+That’s because those rates are based in part on banks’ prime rates, which follows the Fed’s.

 HOW ARE SAVERS AFFECTED?